Last Updated on September 26, 2021

 “If you are in a good sports management program, then you are getting a lot of opportunity to do experiential learning projects that specifically touch the sports industry,”

-according to Umass Amherst Professor McKelvey.
+according to Umass Amherst Professor McKelvey, who recently spoke with SportsDegreesOnline.org.
 Many programs have extensive requirements for learning in applied settings which provide graduates with invaluable real world experience and access to career mentors.
 Even when remote, these experiences can take learning to a whole different level while facilitating connections and opening doors in the professional world.

 While you should expect that sport management master’s degree programs will always provide you will a well-balanced curriculum, it is good to pay special attention to the program faculty and their previous experience.
 Sport management programs tend to be housed in either business departments or kinesiology/exercise science departments, so depending on your career goals, you may want to keep that in mind while making your decision.

-What is required for acceptance into a master’s degree program in sport management?
+What is required for acceptance into a master’s program in sport sanagement?

 Most schools and universities require a bachelor’s degree with a GPA over 3.0 to be considered for a masters in sport management.
-Fields of study are not restricted to be accepted into most programs, though some schools do have some prerequisite courses.
-Some programs do require standardized test scores (GRE or GMAT), though others do not.
-Prior professional experience in the sports industry is generally preferred but not required.
+Undergraduate fields of study are not restricted to be accepted into most programs, though some schools do have some prerequisite courses.
+Some programs do require standardized test scores (GRE or GMAT), though pandemic related waivers remain for the 2021-2021 school year at most schools.
+Prior professional experience in the sports industry can be taken into consideration if your GPA history is below 3.0, and is generally preferred but not required.
 Some programs are highly competitive while others are able to accept the majority of their applicants.

 How long does it take to earn a master’s degree in sport management?